German Generals and Heroes Cards

 W. Willrich Scout Trooper Portrait in Snow Uniform

 1940 W. Willrich Scout Trooper Portrait in Snow Uniform, color PPC.
-Small ink spot near margin.
+Card has creases not visible in photo.<br>

 W. Willrich Tank Crewmember